 What is of particular interest is that the sanctuary was divided from the "Holy of Holies" by a thick curtain that served as a barrier, between God and the people.
 When Jesus was crucified, Matthew wrote that "the veil of the temple was torn in two from top to bottom... "(27:51), which signified that no longer did God have to be approached through an intermediary ie. the High Priest.

 However, while one barrier has been removed, the firmament is still very much in place.

 The reason the sea of ice was never pronounced good was because it wasn't.

 God never intended for there to be a separate heaven and earth... but to always live among His people.
 The barrier is a temporary measure that will exist as long as sin and Satan contaminate the earth.
-It is only after all sin and evil has been dealt with, and Satan, the beast, the false prophet, death, and Hades have all been "thrown into the lake of fire and brimstone" (Revelation 20:10), that there will no longer be any need of the barrier between heaven and earth.
+It is only after all evil has been dealt with, and Satan, the beast, the false prophet, death, and Hades have all been "thrown into the lake of fire and brimstone" (Revelation 20:10), that there will no longer be any need of the barrier between heaven and earth.

 Which is why John said there is no longer any 'sea' and tells us exactly what will happen when this 'sea' is done away with

 Then I saw a new heaven and a new earth; for the first heaven and the first earth passed away, and there is no longer any sea.
 And I saw the holy city, new Jerusalem, coming down out of heaven from God, made ready as a bride adorned for her husband.
 And I heard a loud voice from the throne, saying, "Behold, the tabernacle of God is among men, and He will dwell among them, and they shall be His people, and God Himself will be among them, and He will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain; the first things have passed away."
 (Revelation 21:1-4 NASB)